F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/l2_forward_crypto.rst

 All the packets received in all the ports get transformed by the crypto device/s (ciphering and/or authentication).
-The crypto operation to be performed on the packet is parsed from the command line (go to "Running the Application" section for all the options).
+The crypto operation to be performed on the packet is parsed from the command line.
+(Go to "Running the Application" section for all the options.)

 If no parameter is passed, the default crypto operation is: